What is the 60% tax trap and how can you legally avoid it?

 Salary sacrifice isn’t limited to pension contributions.

-Another option is to use salary sacrifice to give up part of your salary for non-cash benefits, such as additional annual leave, cycle-to-work schemes, or electric vehicles.
+Salary sacrifice allows you to give up part of your gross salary in exchange for non-cash benefits, such as additional annual leave, cycle-to-work schemes, or electric vehicles.

 It's worth stressing that salary sacrifice contributions will be capped in the future.
 It was announced in the 2025 Autumn Budget that pension contributions under salary sacrifice will be capped at £2,000 each tax year from April 2029.